ARMOR: High-Performance Semi-Structured Pruning via Adaptive Matrix Factorization: Abstract

 \section{Abstract}

 Large language models (LLMs) present significant deployment challenges due to their immense computational and memory requirements.
 While semi-structured pruning, particularly 2:4 sparsity, offers a path to practical hardware acceleration, existing methods often incur substantial performance degradation.
 To bridge this gap, we introduce \methodLong, a novel one-shot post-training pruning algorithm.
 Instead of directly pruning weights, \method factorizes each weight matrix into a 2:4 sparse core wrapped by two low-overhead, block diagonal matrices.
 These wrappers act as efficient pre- and post-transformation error correctors, offering greater flexibility to preserve model quality compared to conventional 2:4 pruning techniques.
 The sparse core and block diagonal wrappers are chosen through a block coordinate descent algorithm that minimizes a layer-wise proxy loss.
-We theoretically prove this optimization is guaranteed to converge to a solution with a proxy loss less than or equal to state-of-the-art pruning algorithms.
-Experiments on Llama \citep{touvron2023llama, dubey2024llama} and Qwen \citep{yang2025qwen3} model families demonstrate that \method consistently and significantly outperforms state-of-the-art 2:4 pruning methods across a wide range of downstream tasks and perplexity evaluations. \method achieves this superior performance while retaining the inference speedups and substantial memory usage reductions of 2:4 pruning, establishing a more effective trade-off between model compression and task accuracy.
+We prove this optimization is guaranteed to converge to a solution with a proxy loss less than or equal to state-of-the-art pruning algorithms.
+Experiments on Llama \citep{touvron2023llama, dubey2024llama} and Qwen \citep{yang2025qwen3} model families demonstrate that \method consistently and significantly outperforms state-of-the-art 2:4 pruning methods across a wide range of downstream tasks and perplexity evaluations, and generalizes to provide improvements for general N:M patterns and unstructured sparsity. \method achieves this superior performance while retaining the inference speedups and substantial memory usage reductions of 2:4 pruning, establishing a more effective trade-off between model compression and task accuracy.